Oxford University Trinity College. Image courtesy of Dave_S.

 The Durham Quadrangle

 The front quad was formed by the new buildings (1883–1885) and the president’s lodgings (1885–1887).
-These were both designed by Thomas Graham Jackson.
+These were both designed by Thomas Graham Jackson 🔗.
 The quad also includes some older buildings on Broad Street (four old cottages and Kettell Hall, a stone house built by President Ralph Kettell).
+Together, these elements create a harmonious blend of historic and Victorian architectural styles.

 What is it Like to Study at Trinity College, Oxford?

 Trinity College offers accommodation to all undergraduate students.
-First and second years are housed on the college’s main site, and third and fourth years in college buildings on the Woodstock Road.
+First and second years are housed on the college’s main site and third and fourth years in college buildings on Woodstock Road.

 Where is Trinity College?